1. Overview & Applications

 - Tangential stress (σ_t): Circumferential bending stress, varies with radius

-- Maximum stress location: At center for clamped edges; at edge for simply supported
+- Maximum stress location: At the edge for clamped edges; at the center for simply supported

 Deflection Considerations